zenml-io/zenml/examples/kserve_deployment/sklearn/README.md

 the trained model directly from the Artifact Store where it is automatically saved as an artifact by the training step.
-A Seldon Core deployment server is launched to serve the latest model version if its accuracy is above a configured threshold (also customizable through a command line argument).
+A Seldon Core deployment server is launched to serve the latest model version if its accuracy is above a configured threshold (also customizable through a command-line argument).

 The Seldon Core deployment server is provisioned remotely as a Kubernetes resource that continues to run after the deployment pipeline run is complete.